-- Proper care and compensation after a brain injury is paramount in order to move forward with your life.
-A skilled attorney will be able to work with you to determine the best course of action after an incident to guarantee your rights and future are secure.
+Proper care and compensation after a brain injury is paramount in order to move forward with your life.
+A skilled brain injury lawyer or attorney will be able to work with you to determine the best course of action after an incident to guarantee your rights and future are secure.

 Brain injuries can result from a variety of incidents, but often lead to lifelong medical complications, resulting in the need for constant care.
 A traumatic brain injury can occur from, among other incidents, a car accident, a slip and fall injury, an assault, or a strike to the head at a jobsite.
 The legal remedies available for brain injuries vary depending on how the injury was obtained.

 Brain injuries resulting from car accidents or from slip and fall incidents are often dealt with similarly.
 Broadly, car accidents and slip and fall incidents are negligence actions, in which the injured party must prove that the offending party, such as the other driver or the owner of a store, was negligent.
 Negligence is a legal definition, requiring a showing of duty, a breach of duty, sufficient causation, and actual, often physical, damages.
 For example, a driver suffering from a traumatic brain injury as a result of a car collision must show that the other driver was speeding, that the traumatic brain injury and other injuries were caused by the accident and not by a different incident, and that the driver was actually, physically injured.